Manung Kangjeibung: Etymology

 In Meitei language (officially called Manipuri language), "manung" (ꯃꯅꯨꯡ) means "inside" or "inner side".

 The Meitei term "kāngjeibung" (ꯀꯥꯡꯖꯩꯕꯨꯡ) means pologround (polo field).
 Morphologically, the word "kāng‑jei‑bung" can be divided into three roots, "kāng", "jei" and "bung", meaning "a round/spherical object", "stick" and "mound" respectively.

 The Meitei term for stick is originally "cei" (ꯆꯩ).

 History

-In accordance to the ancient manuscripts known as the PuYas, the "Manung Kangjeibung" is one of the oldest pologrounds.
-It is said that King Ningthou Kangba used to play the game of polo (Sagol Kangjei) in the Manung Kangjeibung.
-Later, the polo field was developed during the reign of King Marjit Singh (1813-1819).
+According to ancient Meitei manuscripts known as the PuYas, the *Manung Kangjeibung* is considered one of the oldest polo grounds in the world.
+Historical sources suggest that King Ningthou Kangba played the traditional Meitei form of polo, known as Sagol Kangjei, at this ground.

+The Manung Kangjeibung polo field was further developed during the reign of King Marjit Singh (1813–1819).

 Serving as a helipad

 On 9 May 2018, Nongthombam Biren Singh, the Chief Minister of Manipur, as a chairperson in the 27th meeting of the Kangla Fort Board, had a discussion regarding the shifting of the helipad service from the "Manung Kangjeibung" pologround of the Kangla Fort complex.

 The discussion meeting was participated by Th.
 Satyabrata Singh, MLA, J. Suresh Babu, Chief Secretary, L.M.
 Khaute, DHP, M. Lakshmikumar, Commissioner (Art and Culture), Ng.
 Uttam, Director (Art and Culture), Superintendent of Archaeology Department and many others.